 Internal risks can also arise for a number of reasons, such as cost overruns, changing priorities or ineffective systems of demand management.
 They may also be influenced by external factors.
 It is vital to have adequate mechanisms to manage internal risks if financial stability is to be achieved.
 There are a number of ways in which the effects of risks can be managed and these are set out in the following risk table.
-Furthermore, the City Council's MTFS aims to minimise the impact of some of the major financial risks and the impact on the delivery of the City's Corporate Plan commitments.
+Furthermore, the City Council's MTFS aims to minimise the impact of some of the major financial risks and the impact on investment in support of the council's priorities.

-However, the forecasts within the MTFS are based on prudential assumptions that reflect the most likely position based on current knowledge and therefore there are also opportunities if any of the forecasts overstate actual expenditure or under-estimate actual income.
+However, the forecasts within the MTFS are based on prudential assumptions that reflect the most likely position based on current knowledge and therefore there are also opportunities where any of the forecasts are found to overstate actual expenditure or under-estimate actual income.

-Risk Likelihood of occurrence Impact Risk (L) Possible Impact on Financial Strategy Mitigation / Management (L) (I) X (I) Potential Risks affecting 2017/18 onwa Council tax base is lower than anticipated e.g. lower number of new properties / more student exempt properties / more discounts awarded / higher caseload for CTR discounts, resulting in a deficit on the collection fund 3 3 0.1% reduction in council tax = £0.1m 9 Would require reductions in budgets (increased savings) for the following year Close monitoring of the collection fund and checking validity of exemptions and discounts particularly new property developments, student numbers, CTR discounts and empty discounts.
-Working with further education establishments to encourage development of more dedicated student accommodation.
-Trends in recent years have been positive and there is no indication for this to change in 2017/18.
-Collection of council tax for CTR claimants falls due to the impact on household budgets and further changes to CTR scheme agreed in December, resulting in a deficit on the collection fund 3 2 0.1% reduction in council tax collection = £0.1m 6 Would require reductions in the budget (increased savings) for the following year Close monitoring of the collection fund, including council tax payers under the CTR scheme.
+Risk Likelihood of occurrence Impact Risk (L) Possible Impact on Financial Strategy Mitigation / Management (L) (I) X (I) Potential Risks affecting 2018/19 onw l Council tax base is lower than anticipated e.g. lower number of new properties / more student exempt properties / more discounts awarded / higher caseload for CTR discounts, resulting in a deficit on the collection fund 3 3 0.1% reduction in council tax = £0.130m 9 Would require reductions in budgets (increased savings) for the following year Close monitoring of the collection fund and checking validity of exemptions and discounts particularly new property developments, student numbers, CTR discounts and empty discounts.
+Through major projects, working with further education establishments to encourage development of more dedicated student accommodation.
+Trends in recent years have been positive and there is no indication for this to change in 2018/19.
+110 Collection of council tax for CTR claimants falls due to its impact on household budgets alongside other Welfare Reform impacts, resulting in a deficit on the collection fund 3 2 0.1% reduction in council tax collection = £0.130m 6 Would require reductions in the budget (increased savings) for the following year Close monitoring of the collection fund, including council tax payers under the CTR scheme.
 Additional debt collection resources were provided at the start of the CTR scheme and collection rates have been adjusted for further CTR scheme changes to reflect harder to collect debt.
 Collection rates in recent years have been maintained at target levels.
-Appropriate communication, advice and collection strategies have been agreed to minimise impact.
+Appropriate communication, advice (linked to Welfare Reform advice services), discretionary funds and collection strategies have been agreed to minimise impact.